-Asteroidal meteorites are also the oldest rocks around — a few hundred million years older than the oldest existing Earth rocks and approximately 60 million years older than the Moon itself.
+Asteroid meteorites are the oldest rocks around — a few hundred million years older than the oldest existing Earth rocks, and approximately 60 million years older than the Moon itself.

 There are three main varieties of meteorites